Recreational Pilots Licence

 The Basic Flying Training programme will take you from your first lesson through to your Recreational Pilot Licence (RPL).
 This is a passenger carrying endorsement on your Student Licence and will allow you to take family and friends flying in the local flying training area.

-This training is usually undertaken in either a Piper Warrior or Cessna 172.
+This training is usually undertaken in either a Piper Archer or Piper Warrior

 Phase 1 – Training to First Solo